How Much Do You Need To Run To Lose Weight? (Hint: Try Interval Running Instead)

 Now that we've determined that running is an effective method of weight loss that can help you lose 1 to 2 pounds per week, let's talk about how to start running if you're a beginner.

-One of the greatest things about the interval running method is that you can decide what your walk-to-run ratios are and how many times you repeat it.
+One of the greatest things about the interval running method is that you can decide what your walk-to-run ratios are and how many times you repeat them.
 This will depend on your fitness level, running experience, and speed.

 Here's an example: